eclipse-archived/codewind-docs/docs/_documentations/remote-deploy-instance.md

 Where:
 - The `name` field is the name of the deployment and must be unique within the cluster.
 - The `keycloakDeployment` field is the name of the Keycloak instance that will provide authentication services.
-It must have already been provisioned and running.
+It must have already been provisioned and be running.
 - The `username` field is the Keycloak registered user who will own this Codewind instance.
-- The `loglevel` can be used to increase log levels of the codewind pods.
+- The `loglevel` can be used to increase log levels of the Codewind pods. _MG: What other values are available for this?_
-- The `storageSize` field sets the PVC size to 10GB.
+- The `storageSize` field sets the PVC size to 10GB. _MG: Typical values?
+What's a good default?_

 3\.
 Apply this yaml file by issuing the following command: